Challenging the Will

 In each of the above examples, an application must be filed in the Supreme Court of Queensland to have the Will declared valid.
 The assistance of a barrister is often required and a successful outcome is not always guaranteed.

-If you are concerned that the deceased did not leave a valid Will, we recommend you contact our estate litigation solicitor at our Gold Coast office for advice.
+If you are concerned that the deceased did not leave a valid Will, we recommend you contact our estate litigation solicitor at our Gold Coast office for advice, we specialise in wills and Estates law.